aakritisharma-25/Heart_disease_prediction_model/README.md

+# CardioPredict
-# ❤️ Heart Disease Prediction Model
+## ❤️ Heart Disease Prediction Model

 A Machine Learning-based web app built with Streamlit that predicts the possibility of heart disease based on user input data like age, cholesterol level, chest pain type, etc.